The best hotels in Bay of Islands

 Kerikeri is a genuinely nice town with good food and the Stone Store on Kerikeri Road, but staying there if your focus is the water means a 25-minute drive every time you want the beach.
 Stay in Kerikeri for a slow, wine-and-food trip.
 Stay in Paihia or Russell if you're here for the bay.

-Bay of Islands's best neighborhoods
+Bay of Islands's best hotel regions

 Paihia is where most visitors land, and for good reason: the ferry to Russell leaves from the wharf, the bars are walking distance, and mid-range options are plentiful.
 If you want genuine luxury, skip Paihia and go straight to Russell Hills or Kauri Cliffs.